 If you take a look at the relevant chapter of the latest edition of the Federal Student Aid Handbook for college financial aid administrators, which spells out how schools must calculate your cost of attendance, you’ll see that it’s OK to use your loans to pay for more than just tuition and fees.

-A personal computer you’ll use for study can be an allowable cost.
 Depending on your personal circumstances, your financial aid administrator may increase your cost of attendance to include other expenses like child care costs, or the cost of operating and maintaining a vehicle you use to get to and from school (but not the cost to buy a vehicle).